The Night Agent: Development

 On December 24, 2020, it was announced that Sony Pictures Television would produce the TV series adaptation of Matthew Quirk's novel The Night Agent, with Shawn Ryan as writer.
 On July 21, 2021, the series was acquired by Netflix, with Seth Gordon set to direct the pilot and produce the ten-episode series with Ryan, Marney Hochman, Julia Gunn, James Vanderbilt, William Sherak, Paul Neinstein, Nicole Tossou and David Beaubaire.
 On March 29, 2023, Netflix renewed it for a 10-episode second season.
 On October 8, 2024, ahead of the second-season premiere, Netflix renewed the series for a third season.
+On March 6, 2026, Netflix renewed the series for a fourth season.
+On May 4, 2026, it was announced that the series would end with its fourth season.

 Casting

 On November 22, 2021, Gabriel Basso and Luciane Buchanan were cast in the series.
 On February 1, 2022, Hong Chau, D. B. Woodside, Fola Evans-Akingbola, Eve Harlow, Phoenix Raei, Enrique Murciano and Sarah Desjardins joined the cast as regulars.
 On February 24, 2023, Kari Matchett joined in a recurring role.
 On December 8, 2023, Amanda Warren was cast as a series regular for the second season.
 On January 11, 2024, Berto Colon, Louis Herthum, and Arienne Mandi joined the cast as new series regulars while Brittany Snow and Teddy Sears were cast in recurring roles for the second season.
 On February 16, 2024, Michael Malarkey and Keon Alexander were cast as new series regulars while Navid Negahban and Rob Heaps joined the cast in recurring capacities for the second season.
 On March 26, 2024, Marwan Kenzari, Elise Kibler, and Dikran Tulaine joined the cast in guest roles for the second season.
 On November 19, 2024, Genesis Rodriguez was cast as a series regular for the third season.
 On December 13, 2024, David Lyons, Jennifer Morrison, Stephen Moyer, and Callum Vinson joined the cast as new series regulars while Suraj Sharma joined in a recurring role for the third season.
 On January 31, 2025, Ward Horton and Albert Jones were promoted to series regulars for the third season while Evans-Akingbola was confirmed to be returning as a series regular after having made a guest appearance in the second season.
 On September 12, 2025, in an interview with Deadline Hollywood, Buchanan revealed that she would not return for the third season.
+On April 22, 2026, Titus Welliver, Trevante Rhodes, Li Jun Li, and Elizabeth Lail joined the cast as series regulars for the fourth season.
+On May 5, 2026, Abigail Breslin and David Denman were cast as series regulars while Annabeth Gish joined the cast in a recurring role for the fourth season.
+On June 12, 2026, it was reported that Buchanan is set to return to reprise her role as Rose Larkin for the fourth and final season.